Pam’s speaking events winter 2017 – spring 2018 (Updated 11/14/17)

 Friday morning Brunch and a Q&A session

 The deadline to apply for the ’17/’18 Field School is October 31st.
-There are limited spots available.
-To reserve yours, fill out the online application and send in payment ($75/$100.)
+There are no more spots available, but a waiting list is forming.
 One session per month November-August.

 February 7-10, 2018 Pennsylvania Association for Sustainable Agriculture, Farming for the Future Conference